 • A pay phone was installed in the coat room at Sutton Place.
 This resulted from visitors or even friends calling back to the United States when they reached Sutton Place.
 Getty of course paid the phone bill.
 He said he put in the pay phone "for their convenience."

 • Once in Paris - Watson stayed at Getty's apartment with Getty and his last ex-wife.
 The three of them were going out to dinner that night and she had dressed up nicely - her hair was just immaculate; every hair was perfectly placed.
 There was a light rain.
 Getty was too cheap to take a taxi; the restaurant was only a couple of blocks away, “Come on, we're gonna walk."
-So, they walked in the rain, and his ex-wife was just furious.
-They had to put up with her ire during the whole dinner.
+So, they walked in the rain - they had to put up with her ire during the whole dinner.

-• At Getty's request, Watson went into London with him one day to join Hugh Hefner and his guests for a party honoring Hefner and Getty who was an associate editor of Playboy Magazine.
+• At Getty's request, Watson went into London with him one day to join Hugh Hefner and his guests for a party.
 Watson sat next to Ringo Starr and across the table from Stirling Moss the famed English race-car driver.
-Hefner picked up the check for this one.
 There were pictures of the party in Time and Town & Country magazines.
 This was in the mid-1960's when Watson's son Jim was playing the drums in a band and another son Bill was into car racing.
-Watson got Ringo Starr to give an autograph fror Jim and an autograph of Stirling Moss for Bill.
+Watson got Ringo Starr to give an autograph for Jim and an autograph of Stirling Moss for Bill.

 William (Bill) Remmel Watson, born March 20, 1945, passed away on September 5, 2009, after a valiant struggle with cancer of the liver.
 A graduate of Hillcrest High School, 1963; he attended Tarleton State College and the University of North Texas.